MartianColonist/Excalibur/docs/index.rst

 Excalibur-alpha's documentation.
 =============================================

 Welcome to Excalibur!

-This package allows users to effortlessly create molecular and atomic cross sections to aid in their own research, including for the creation of accurate atmospheric retrieval models.
+Excalibur is a Python package that allows users to effortlessly create molecular and atomic cross sections to aid in their own research, including for the creation of accurate atmospheric retrieval models.

+Excalibur's features currently include:

+* Capability to download line lists from online databases, including ExoMol, HITRAN, HITEMP, and VALD
+* Cross section computations performed at high speeds (≈ 10,000 transition per second)
+* Plotting scripts to create beautiful, organized graphs to include in research papers and presentations
+* Completely written in Python, making it easy for researchers to use and adapt the code
+* Designed to be used from a personal laptop, no supercomputers needed

 If this is your first time using Excalibur, please proceed to the Introduction page on the sidebar.

+Excalibur is available under the BSD 3-Clause License.
+If you use Excalibur in your own work, please cite [INSERT CITATION].

 .. toctree::
    :maxdepth: 1